 Discriminatory violence workshop

-Efus has organised the final event of the “Just & Safer Cities for All” project.
-Representing local and national authorities, civil society organisations, polices forces and citizens, around 90 participants Coming from 14 different European Countries took part in this workshop on discriminatory violence.
-This event was embraced by the three days Efus International Conference “Security, Democracy & Cities: Coproducing Urban Security Policies”, which took place at the Museu del Disseny de Barcelona (DHUB).
+Efus organised the final event of the “Just & Safer Cities for All” project on 16 November, in Barcelona (SP).
+Representing local and national authorities, civil society organisations, polices forces and citizens, around 90 participants from 14 European countries took part in this workshop on discriminatory violence.
+This event was held during Efus’ “Security, Democracy & Cities: Co-producing Urban Security Policies” international conference, organised on 15-17 November in Barcelona.

 Co-organised with the support of the European Union Agency for Fundamental Rights (FRA), the workshop was divided into two sessions.
 In the first one, the discussion focused on the priorities to tackle the phenomena of discriminatory violence in the current context.
-The session was chaired by Antonio Lorenzo, Deputy mayor of the city of Castellón de la Plana and moderated by Niraj Nathwani from the FRA.
-Joanna Perry, Research fellow and associate lecturer on hate crime at Birkbeck College, University of London; Maribel Ramos, Deputy Director, foundation RAIS fondation; Paul Giannadi, Head of the Cross-Government Hate Crime Programme Department for Communities and Local Government also participated in the discussion.
-Among the main priorities mentioned were the high levels of under-reporting and the lack of trust of victims in the police and the victims’ feeling of being poorly protected.
+The session was chaired by Antonio Lorenzo, Deputy Mayor of Castellón de la Plana (SP) and moderated by Niraj Nathwani from the FRA.
+Joanna Perry, Research Fellow and Associate Lecturer on hate crime at Birkbeck College, University of London; Maribel Ramos, Deputy Director, RAIS Foundation; Paul Giannadi, Head of the Cross-Government Hate Crime Programme at the Department for Communities and Local Government (GB) also participated in the discussion.
+Among the main priorities mentioned were the high levels of under-reporting, the lack of trust of victims in the police and their feeling of not being protected. .

-During the second session, the discussion focused on the role of local authorities to prevent this kind of violence creating an environment in which discrimination, hate speech and violence are not tolerated.
-This session was chaired by Dolors Sabater, Mayor of Badalona and moderated by Gemma Pinyol, Expert for Intercultural Cities-Council of Europe.
-The speakers who participated in this session were: Aida Guillen, Director of Citizenship and Diversity Rights of the Barcelona City Council; Claire Fernandez, Deputy Director – Programmes, European Network Against Racism (ENAR); Piotr Godzisz, Policy, Research & Advocacy Officer, Board Member of Lambda Warszawa; and Jari Taponen Superintendent, Unit for Police Preventive Actions, Helsinki Police Department.
+During the second session, the discussion focused on the role of local authorities in preventing this kind of violence by creating an environment in which discrimination, hate speech and violence are not tolerated.
+This session was chaired by Dolorés Sabater, Mayor of Badalona, and moderated by Gemma Pinyol, Expert for Intercultural Cities at the Council of Europe.
+The speakers who participated in this session were: Aida Guillen, Director of Citizenship and Diversity Rights at the Barcelona City Council (SP); Claire Fernandez, Deputy Director – Programmes, European Network Against Racism (ENAR); Piotr Godzisz, Policy, Research & Advocacy Officer, Board Member of Lambda Warszawa (PL), and Jari Taponen Superintendent, Unit for Police Preventive Actions, Helsinki Police Department (FI).

 Among the main conclusions are the need of local authorities to work directly with communities and vulnerable groups.
 NGOs, associations and communities play a complementary role to administrations in accessing vulnerable groups and victims.
-It is necessary to observe, assess and make a diagnosis of reality and measure the impact of policies, including observatories of discrimination.
-Real data help change the perception of security, which is often wrong.
-We must also tackle the invisibility of discrimination for example, against homeless people or young people.
+It is necessary to observe, assess and establish a diagnosis of what is really happening on the ground, including through observatories on discrimination.
+Real data help change the perception of security, which is often warped.
+We must also tackle the invisible discrimination, such as that which affects homeless or young people).

-From the discussions promoted during this event and thanks to the previous work carried out during all the events organized within the framework of the project, such as seminars, lunch debates, executive committees of Efus; the conclusions and recommendations to tackle and prevent discriminatory violence at the local level were designed.
-For the very first time Efus’ Manifesto “Security, Democracy and Cities” includes the topic of discriminatory violence as one of its priorities for urban security.
-As a political document, the Manifesto presents the recommendations and engagements of Efus’ members for the next 5 years.
+Recommendations on how to tackle discriminatory violence at the local level, to be included in Efus’ upcoming Manifesto, are based on all the work carried out during the events organised within the framework of the project, such as seminars, lunch debates, and meetings of Efus’ Executive Committee.
+It will be the first time that Efus’ “Security, Democracy and Cities” Manifesto includes the topic of discriminatory violence as one of its priorities for urban security.
+As a political document, the Manifesto presents the recommendations and engagements of Efus’ members for the next five years.

 Preventing and Countering Discriminatory Violence at the Local Level – 2-3 March 2017, Vienna

-In the framework of the Just and Safer Cities for All (JUST) project, Efus has held a series of debates with local elected officials, security practitioners, civil society representatives and youngsters in European cities to discuss the prevention of discriminatory violence at the local level.
-The was to further discuss and refine recommendations for local stakeholders who wish to implement strategies to counter and prevent hate and intolerance in their territories.
+In the framework of the Just and Safer Cities for All project, Efus held a series of lunch debates with local elected officials, security practitioners, civil society representatives and youngsters in several European cities to discuss the prevention of discriminatory violence at the local level.
+The objective was to further discuss and work on recommendations for local stakeholders who wish to implement strategies to counter and prevent hate and intolerance in their localities.
 What should the role of local authorities be in countering discriminatory violence?
 What kind of action should they take to prevent it?
 How can cooperation with law enforcement agencies or victim support organisations be set up or improved?
 These questions featured prominently in the debates.

 This initiative was started in Madrid (Spain) in November 2016 and continued in Vienna (Austria) in March 2017.
-Efus, with the contribution of the local actors that attended both events, drew up a first draft on the priorities for local authorities’ action and for the prevention of discriminatory violence.
-The subsequent local debates, were held in other cities in Europe, aimed to include the contributions, perspectives and points of view of local actors from different European countries in these recommendations.
+Efus, with the contribution of the local actors who attended these events, drafted recommendations for local action to prevent discriminatory violence.
+The subsequent local debates, held in other cities in Europe, aimed to add to these preliminary recommendations the the contributions, perspective and points of view of local actors from different European countries.

 Drafting recommendations for the upcoming Manifesto of Barcelona and Catalonia

 The ultimate objective was to work towards ending discriminatory violence in European cities.
-The recommendations form part of the topical chapters of Efus’ Manifesto of Barcelona and Catalonia which was adopted during Efus’ international conference, Security, Democracy & Cities: Co-producing urban security policies.
-The manifesto contains considerations, recommendations and engagements for Efus’ local and regional authorities to follow for the next five years in the field of countering discrimination at the local level.
+The recommendations form part of the topical chapters of Efus’ Manifesto of Barcelona and Catalonia, which was adopted during Efus’ international conference, Security, Democracy & Cities: Co-producing urban security policies.
+This document includes principles, recommendations and the commitments of Efus member local and regional authorities for urban security.

 Lunch debate in Madrid (Spain)